The ViPR rolls strength training and fat burning into one perfect workout tool. Get our 6-move routine.

 The ViPR enhances this approach to training by adding an element of difficulty, which is why you'll find it in a number of group fitness classes and almost every personal training session at Equinox.
 The weighted rubber tube with cut-out handles (ranging from 4 kg -26 kg) designed to be lifted, flipped, rolled, tilted and rotated in every and all directions (there are over 9,000 exercises in the ViPR library), increases the load the body is working with and against.
 Meaning, in some positions the ViPR acts as a simple resistance tool, fatiguing muscles the same way a dumbbell or barbell would.
 But in others, because of the type of complex, multi-directional moment being performed, the cylinder pulls the body away from its center of gravity, requiring a high level of balance and agility to complete the exercise — taxing the body in a whole new core-centric, calorie-burning, total-body-sculpting kind of way.

-Senior national creative manager for group fitness at Equinox Lisa Wheeler hand selected six moves for Q from the ViPR rolodex.
-"This combination strongly represents the ViPR methodology of multi-directional movement, loading to unloading and using the entire body for all exercises," says Wheeler, who's been deemed a trusted ViPR authority by Mr. Dalcourt himself.
+Senior national creative manager for group fitness at Equinox Lisa Wheeler hand-selected six moves for Furthermore from the ViPR rolodex.
+"This combination strongly represents the ViPR methodology of multi-directional movement, loading to unloading and using the entire body for all exercises," says Wheeler, who's been deemed a trusted ViPR authority by Dalcourt himself.
 "The workout involves level changes, locomotion, stationary force and agility to create a total body training program."

 For more body-changing routines try:

 The Power Lunch Workout

 The Science of the Six-Pack